mikelord68/gvarc/_posts/2025-09-28-GVARCXmasParty.md

 >
 > Plan on being there at 6'ish PM or a tad before.
 Get a beverage of your choice and meet in the private room.
 About 6 or when stomachs demand, we'll all go and order what we wish for dinner off of the menu.
 >
 > All GVARC members and family are invited.
-Additionally, any other friends of GVARC are welcome whether licensed or not or an "official' member of GVARC or not.
+Additionally, any other friends of GVARC are welcome whether licensed or not or an "official" member of GVARC or not.
 >
 > Please join us to celebrate friendship, our hobby, and the holiday season.
 >